Above:

 When series resistance is added on the primary side it dampens this resonance peak.
 However, as previously noted, too much resistance over-damps the resonance and can roll off the audible highs.

+The spreadsheet assumes an ideal transformer is used, so it doesn’t calculate the effect of resistance on the primary side of a real transformer.
 The general guidance is to omit the section one resistors on the secondary side, add a 1Ω series resistor on the primary side and give it a whirl.
 My panels sounded really good with this initial setup.

 From there the only tuning, if any, is adjusting the series resistance on the primary and/or the first two stator sections to dial in the treble response.
 Less resistance increases treble and visa versa.